Mexico stalling GMO corn permits ahead of ban, says top farm lobby | Headlines

 Mexico stalling GMO corn permits ahead of ban, says top farm lobby

-"They're not giving us extensions, there haven't been any administrative changes, they just don't respond," said Cortina, referring to delays of up to two years from the health ministry's sanitary protection agency COFEPRIS, responsible for approving the permits.
-COFEPRIS did not respond to a request for comment.
+"They're not giving us extensions, there haven't been any administrative changes, they just don't respond," said Cortina, referring to delays of up to two years from the Health Ministry's sanitary protection agency, COFEPRIS, which is responsible for approving the permits.
+COFEPRIS said it could not comment on specific cases, but added that it was in touch with various business groups, including the National Farm Council, to seek faster processes without "sacrificing our scientific rigor."

-He stressed that the farm industry would fight against the government-ordered phase-out of GMO corn as well as a widely used weed killer in the courts despite a recent string of losses in the courts.
-He predicted that the legality of the ban will "probably" ultimately be decided by the Supreme Court.
+He stressed that the farm industry would fight against the government-ordered phase-out of GMO corn as well as a widely used weed killer despite a recent string of losses in the courts.
+He predicted the legality of the ban would "probably" ultimately be decided by the Supreme Court.

 "We're fighting this in the courts and we're also fighting it in talks with the government," said Cortina, who argues the policy will impose higher costs and is not supported by science.
 Judges have so far sided with the government against legal complaints to stop the decree.
 However, Cortina said more than a dozen challenges launched by the National Farm Council as well as companies including German pharmaceutical and crop science giant Bayer AG will continue.